Dedicated to the power of conversation.

 ASSOCIATE

-Exploring tide pools, hucking cliffs while skiing, long hikes in remote locations, and any opportunity to get outside with friends and family.
+Exploring tide pools, skiing, long hikes through national parks, traveling the world to visit and experience new cultures, and any opportunity to get outside with friends and family.

 Priya Shukla, PhD